 a,b,c means in the same row with different superscripts are significantly (P<0.05) different.
 PCV- Packed cell volume, RBC- Red blood cells, MCV- Mean corpuscular volume, MCH- mean corpuscular haemoglobin, MCHC- mean corpuscular haemoglobin concentration, WBC-white blood cells, *Source = (Elmhurst et al., 2002)

-Haematology of Pregnant Ewes Fed DietsDontainingGradedLevels of Mormordica balsamina
+Haematology of Pregnant Ewes Fed Diets Containing Graded Levels of Mormordica balsamina

 The results of haematology of pregnant ewes are presented in Table 3.
 The results indicated no significant (P>0.05) difference between the treatments means in terms of haemoglobin, RBC, MCH, MCV, eosinophil and basophils.
 However, there was significant (P<0.05) difference between the treatments means in terms of PCV, MCHC, WBC, monocytes and lymphocytes.
 All the parameters fall within the normal reference values.
 MCHC was significantly similar (P>0.05) in T3 and T4 which was significantly (P<0.05) lower than T1 and T2.
 Similarly, WBC was significantly similar (P<0.05) in T1, T2 and T3 which was significantly lower (P>0.05) than T4.
 Lymphocytes was also similar (P>0.05) in T3 and T4 which were significantly higher (P>0.05) than T1 and T2.
 PVC and monocytes show an increasing trend with increasing level of Balsam apple in the diet.